Tftprodigy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe:- This script sets the mode.
 10-mirror_permissions:- This script sets the mode of the file hello the same as olleh’s mode.
 11-directories_permissions:- This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+12-directory_permissions:- This script creates a directory called my_dir with permissions 751 in the working directory.